GreatestJakeEVR/Online_Novel_Downloader/README.md

 ```

 IMPORTANT: pay attention since the first example uses the importable version of the package
-name (with "_" as seprators) while the second uses the command line tool name (with "-" as
+name (with "_" as seperators) while the second uses the command line tool name (with "-" as
 seperators).

 **Usage**: